 Checking new technologies in terms of business sense is extremely difficult and I do not intend to make clear answers here.
 You can not and should not say in "certainty" that a given product or technology will be accepted on the market or not.
 We do not know that.
 What can we do, however, is to take data on the same technology, but developed by other projects, and then check how they are accepted and how they differ from the sidechain proposed by LISK.
 We are also able to analyze the market for decentralized applications (dApps) and determine if there is room for LISK in its current form.

 Blockstream Liquid - Bitcoin sidechain

-Figure 9: How sidechain works Bitcoin - Liquid by Blockstream
+Figure 9: How Bitcoin's sidechain - Liquid by Blockstream works

 One such example is Bitcoin - Liquid sidechain.
 Its task, thanks to integration with the largest stock exchanges in the world, enables the momentary transmission of BTC in the form of LBTC on sidechain.
 According to the assumptions, exchange clients would be able to transmit BTC from one stock exchange to another within a few seconds.
 What would it look like?
 For users, nothing would change, however, in BTC exchange systems, they would be converted into LBTC, then sent via sidechain to a specific exchange.
 When the transfer was completed, LBTC would be converted to BTC on the main chain.

 Blockstream is an incomparably larger and more recognizable company than the LISK project.
 It would seem, therefore, that the demand for Bitcoin sidechain should be large.
 But what does reality look like?

 These are data for 11.05.2019 - Liquid has been developing for over several years and this is how the current network activity looks like.
 Sidechain has not yet been integrated with global stock exchanges.

 Figure 11: Number of transactions on Liquid - Source: The Block